-The table above provides a simplified version of the Comprehensive Income and Expenditure Account which appears later in this booklet.
+The table overleaf provides a simplified version of the Comprehensive Income and Expenditure Account which appears later in this booklet.
 The Comprehensive Income and Expenditure Account includes accounting items required under the Code of Practice but which do not affect the actual movement in the General Fund balance as shown in the above table and therefore presents the same financial information but includes further accounting entries to comply with the Code.

-Financial performance against Budget in 2012/13
+Financial performance against Budget in 2014/15

-Portfolio expenditure was £283,000 lower than the budget.
-The principal variances on each portfolio are ((+) is an unfavourable variance (-) is a favourable variance):
+Portfolio expenditure was £0.597 million lower than the budget primarily as a result of income being some £0.741 million higher than anticipated.
+The principal cost variations on each portfolio are as follows ((+) is an unfavourable variance (-) is a favourable variance):